 How will I be taught, and will there be any work outside the class?

 The class begins with a short vocal warm up and specific technical exercises with some group singing along with the tutor and individual presentations supported by a professional pianist.
-There will also be discussion arising out of work in progress and exchange of ideas.
-There may be class songs chosen by the tutor but you will also be expected to choose your own repertoire from a specified period/topic focus.
-You will need to work on your repertoire at home and daily practice is essential for progress.
+There may also be discussion arising out of work in progress and exchange of ideas.

 Are there any other costs?
 Is there anything I need to bring?

-Notebook and pencil, sheet music as required (your tutor will advise in class).
-Music may be purchased new or second-hand and/or borrowed from local libraries; Westminster Music Library (Victoria) and the Barbican Music Library have very comprehensive collections.
+Note book and pencil, sheet music as required and perhaps a course book if required.
+You are encouraged to acquire copies of music you are singing during this short course.
+Music may be purchased new or second-hand and/or borrowed from local libraries.
+Westminster Central Music Library (Victoria) and the Barbican Music Library have very comprehensive collections.
+Suitable scores may also be available from http://imslp.org/.

 When I've finished, what course can I do next?